SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 ## Some anti-patterns

+There are some common anti-patterns that indicate a Scrum team is not taking a whole team approach to quality.

-* The "testing phase"
+### The "testing phase"

-testing is an activity rather than a phase
+If you still refer to a "testing phase", it's likely that testing is not seen as an activity but rather a stage or phase.

+Testing should be a continuous process, working alongside development to perform appropriate types of testing at the right time throughout story development.

-* Asking how did QA miss this bug we should aim to prevent bugs rather than focusing on finding them aim to help build the best system possible instead of trying to break it emphasizes the whole team responsibility for quality.
+## Asking "how did QA miss this bug?"
+we should aim to prevent bugs rather than focusing on finding them aim to help build the best system possible instead of trying to break it emphasizes the whole team responsibility for quality.

-* Test a sprint behind dev
+### Testing a sprint behind development

-* Focus on meeting sprint commitment over DoD cheating - and cheats always get found out!
+### Focus on meeting the sprint commitment over meeting the DoD

+cheating - and cheats always get found out!

 **Add your rule to categories: Rules to Better Testing and Rules to Better Scrum** **Think about related rules**